baldurk/renderdoc/docs/introduction.rst

 If you want to get in touch with any feature requests, suggestions, comments etc then feel free to contact me: `Contact me <mailto:baldurk@baldurk.org?subject=RenderDoc%20feedback>`_.

-Bug reports can be submitted directly via email, or also on the `GitHub issues list <https://github.com/baldurk/renderdoc/issues>`_ where you can also find the full source code.
+Bug reports can be submitted directly `via email <mailto:baldurk@baldurk.org?subject=RenderDoc%20bug>`_, or also on the `GitHub issues list <https://github.com/baldurk/renderdoc/issues>`_ where you can also find the full source code.

 The `Builds page <https://renderdoc.org/builds>`_ always has the latest stable build downloads, as well as builds made from the source code each night for the bleeding edge.
 Stable releases update every month or so and are the typical releases to stick to for the most reliable experience.